by Victor LaValle

 Reviewed by Galen Strickland

-I received a free e-book of this title from NetGalley in exchange for an honest review.
+I received a free e-book of The Changeling from NetGalley in exchange for an honest review.
 The release date is one week away, June 13, 2017.
 I didn't read anything about this beforehand, but based on the title I had an expectation of what it would be about.
 That expectation was subverted and challenged on almost every page, but I mean that in a positive sense.
 There are many levels to the story, and it wasn't until about a third of the way that the fantasy element solidified.
 A few minor hints up to that point, but some of them were misdirection, or at least didn't lead to the reveal I was anticipating.

 The opening chapters give us a leisurely character study of Apollo West, including the courtship and marriage of his parents Brian and Lillian, as well as their divorce when Apollo was four.
 Around that time, Apollo began having a recurring nightmare involving his father, but late in the book that is revealed to be more memory than illusion.
 Apollo was an avid reader, and his mother fed his obsession by bringing home magazines from her place of employment, as well as books from neighbors and friends.
 He started earning money by reselling the books and magazines he didn't care to keep to others in their apartment building.
 Later, he started scouring used bookstores and library sales, sometimes acquiring titles he could resell for substantial profit.
 This continued until adulthood, by which time he was well known by bookstore owners and other rare book dealers and collectors.
 On one of his library visits he meets Emma, with whom he is smitten.
 She rebuffs his advances for several months, but finally agrees to a date.
 They eventually marry and have a child, born on a stalled subway car.
 For reasons he doesn't understand himself, Apollo names his son Brian, after his father.